bahrus/xtal-fragment/README.md

 So the natural thing is to use native fieldset, that's what it is designed for.

-But maybe we want to "dependency inject" some other, more sophisticated fieldset equivalent that does what fieldset does, but better, following some design library "language."
+Or maybe later we want to "dependency inject" some other, more sophisticated fieldset equivalent that does what fieldset does, but better, following some design library "language."
+Do so without rewriting the component.

-We could use a wrapper element, but we end with up with deeply nested components just to signify minor enhancements.
-Or too much unnecessary shadow dom.
+We could use a wrapper element, but we end with up with deeply nested components just to signify minor enhancements and/or plug'n'play, rather than true parent child relationship.
+And/or too much unnecessary shadow dom.

 Maybe we want an expandable fieldset, represented by a [decorator](https://github.com/bahrus/xtal-deco):